tomcl/issie/docs/index.markdown

 carousels:
   - images:
     - [image: img/catalogue.gif,
       description: "ISSIE has an extensive and library of schematic components available in the 'Catalogue' menu.
 Components include low-level gates, flipflops, and multiplexers, as well as larger blocks: RAMs, ROMs, n-bit registers and adders.
-The lack of HDL-based combinational logic is currently filled by special components: Bus Select (extracts a bit-field), Bus Compare (decodes a min-term of a bus).
-More complex functions can quickly be constructed as sub-sheets and then used as any other component.
-        <br><br>
 Viewer components are used to (optionally) view simulation waveforms of nodes on sub-sheets.
 Wire label components allow any number of nodes on one design sheet to be connected without visible wires.
-        <br><br>
-        Under 'THIS PROJECT' you can find all other design sheets of your project as custom components which can be added to your current sheet and replicate the sheet logic.",
+More complex functions can quickly be constructed as sub-sheets and then used as any other component (found under \"THIS PROJECT\")",
         title: "Component Library"]
     - [image: img/canvasCustomisation.gif,
         description: "The ISSIE canvas is fully customisable to allow the creation of readable and good-looking schematics. <b>Specifically:</b> <br><br> (a) Rotate, flip and Move all symbols <br> (b) Change and move around the symbols' labels <br> (c) Manually route wires as you like <br> (d) Auto-align elements <br> (e) Select the wire type you desire (radiussed, jump or modern wires)",